Frequently Asked Questions

 What am I allowed to bring to jury service?

 Jury service can require a potential juror to wait a considerable length of time.
 For this reason, you may want to bring reading material.
 You may bring a lunch or dine at one of the many restaurants in the downtown area.
-Jurors may Not bring: camera cell phones, video and audio recorders, cameras, chemical sprays, metal belts, large scissors, knives or work tools.
+Jurors may not bring: video and audio recorders, cameras, chemical sprays, metal belts, large scissors, knives or work tools.

 May someone attend jury service with me?